guardian/frontend/docs/03-dev-howtos/12-Update-configuration.md

-# Update configuration in Systems Manager Parameter Store
+# Updating configuration

-We store all our configuration in Systems Manager Parameter Store.

-An app will attempt to load properties from the following levels in Systems Manger Parameter Store:
+Application config is stored in `app-config`.

+Global configuration shared by difference stages is stored in `app-config/shared/global`

+App configuration overrides are stored in `app-config/overrides/{app-name}.`

+Configuration files can point to versions of config properties stored in parameter store in the format `param-store@{parameter store key}`

+Parameter store keys are of the following format

 ```
-/frontend/{stage}/{app}/config.property.name
-/frontend/{stage}/config.property.name
-/frontend/config.property.name
+/frontend/{stage}/{app}/{property name}.v{version}
+/frontend/{stage}/{property name}.v{version}
+/frontend/{property name}.v{version}
 ```

-Configuration can be shared at the root and stage levels.
+Configuration is shared at the global and stage levels.

+#### Editing / Adding configuration means:

+Adding the configuration to the necessary conf files.

+If the property is sensitive information, the conf value should point to a Parameter Store property.

+Do not edit Parameter Store properties.
+Instead create a new property and increment the version on the property name.

-The easiest way to add or modify configuration properties is via the AWS console.
+The easiest way to add configuration properties is via the AWS console.

-To add or update a configuration item you need to:
+To add a configuration item you need to:

 - Login to Frontend AWS console via [Janus](https://janus.gutools.co.uk)

-Nativgate to [Systems Manager Parameter Store](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#Parameters:sort=Name) and use the console UI to edit the config.
+Nativgate to [Systems Manager Parameter Store](https://eu-west-1.console.aws.amazon.com/ec2/v2/home?region=eu-west-1#Parameters:sort=Name) and use the console UI to add a config property.

+#### Why do configuration this way?

+- GDPR requirements.
+Apps only load the configuration they require dependent on the stage.
+- We want configuration properties to be immutable and dependent on the git commits / releases.
+This allows us to rollback configuration properties via deployments.
+- Parameter store performance.
+It takes 10-15ms on average to load a single property (even with batching).
+Therefore we only want to download the specific version of a property that an app requires.
+- Local overrides.
+We don't want to apply versioning within property names since this will interfere with local overrides.
+- Potential for storing non-sensitive, stage-specific configuration locally within the frontend repo.